(Updated for 2017)

-I wish I could say that I knew from the start what luggage and gear I needed for traveling.
+I wish I could say that I knew from the start what luggage, gear and clothing I needed for traveling.
 But, sadly, it took me many years worth of trial and error, plus hundreds of wasted dollars, to finally settle on the things I know function as expected while traveling.

 I still have a stack of luggage in the closet that I’ll never use again.
 I remember one particularly horrible bag choice that I took on a solo trip to Eastern Europe.
 It was a rolling duffel bag that I’d had such high hopes for, but that ended up being one of the hardest to drag, roll and carry.
 I threw it out before I even made it home.
 Then there are years worth of cameras that have contributed to the load of bad photos I’ve taken.